Alessandro Busti: Early life

 Busti was born in Toronto, Ontario, Canada to Italian parents and raised in Turin, Italy.
 Busti grew up playing soccer and tennis.
 At age 9, he played started to play soccer for Lascaris.
 When Busti was 10, he joined Juventus.

 Club career

+Early career

 Busti began his playing career with Lascaris at the age of nine, and joined Serie A club Juventus a year later.
 On December 5, 2017, Busti made his European debut in a 2–0 defeat to Olympiacos in the UEFA Youth League.
 In August 2018, Busti was named to the Juventus U23 squad for their inaugural season in Serie C. Busti made his debut for Juventus U23 in a Serie C match against A.C.
 Gozzano on April 18, 2019, coming on as an 89th minute substitute for Mattia Del Favero.

 In August 2019, he went on trial with Toronto FC II playing in an exhibition match against the Saskatchewan Selects.

+Belluno

 On September 10, 2019, he signed with Serie D club Belluno.

+FC Vado

 In December 2020, Busti would sign with Serie D club Vado.

+ASD Valdruento

 In 2021, he joined ASD Valdruento in the sixth tier Promozione.

+Rivarolese 1906

+In July 2023 Alessandro Busti signed with Promozione side Rivarolese.